coopergau/vehicle-routing-problem/README.md

 1. Start with some initial population of sets of routes, dictated by startingType.
 2. Evaluate the fitness of each set of routes (total distance)
 3. Select the parents or the next generation via tournament style: For each parent randomly choose three possible candidates and select the one with the better fitness.
-4-6 are performed for each two parents right after they are selected, in the createChild function.
+4. The next steps are performed for each two parents right after they are selected, in the createChild function.
-    4. Route Crossover: Copy half of the fittest parent's routes to intialize the child routes.
+    1. Route Crossover: Copy half of the fittest parent's routes to intialize the child routes.
 Fill in the rest of the locations based on the second parent.
        Check if combining any routes saves on distance.
-    5. Mutation: With some probability, randomly move one location to a different route.
+    2. Mutation: With some probability, randomly move one location to a different route.
-    6. Memetic Algorithm: Perform a 2-opt search in each route.
+    3. Memetic Algorithm: Perform a 2-opt search in each route.
-7. Repeat Steps 2-6 until the maximum number of inted gnerations is hit.
+5. Repeat Steps 2-4 until the maximum number of generations is hit.

 ## Requirements